jakecoffman/go-angular-tutorial/README.md

 webapp tutorial
 ======================

-This tutorial series will help you get a web application up and running using the follwoing technologies:
+This tutorial series will help you get a web application up and running using the following technologies:

 * Go for developing the backend
 * Angularjs for developing the frontend